The team at Anient has experience of working across Public, Private and 3rd sector organisations.

-Directing the delivery of a Cloud (Microsoft Azure) design, build and migration programme.
-Leading a team of Azure architects, designers and engineers and working closely with the team at University in transforming their entire suite of nearly 150 applications.
+Directing the delivery of a Cloud (Microsoft Azure) design, build and migration programme using Agile/Scrum.
+Leading a team of Azure architects, designers and engineers and working closely with the team at the university in transforming their entire suite of nearly 150 applications.
 Also helped in developing their new operating model encompassing DevOps.

 Major Global Food Brand

 Development of Portfolio Management capability for their ICT department.
 In light of a series of acquisitions and mergers, the development of a global operating model to be underpinned by a step change in the professional delivery of ICT services.
 Integrating with the business and utilising Microsoft Project Server and other cloud services to deliver business information and decision support systems.
 Ongoing programme delivery for the rollout of a new operating model and ERP systems.